Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description does not provide any guidance on when to use this tool versus alternatives.
-For example, it doesn't explain when to check status versus using saihm_share or saihm_forget.
-This is a significant gap.
+The description implies usage to check status but does not provide explicit guidance on when to use this tool versus alternatives.
+No when-not-to-use or context is mentioned.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.